 During the flight, you will not only glimpse mount Everest closely but also glimpse the more adorable magnificent view of Nepal including the unique culture and tradition of Sherpa, monuments, monastery, foods, clothes, and many more.
 Apart from this, during your hiking, you will go through the rhododendron forest, pine forest, flora, and fauna.
 Here you can see unique species which you may not ever see in any other country.

 Moreover, you will have the chance to delight in the magnificent mountain views, which cannot be seen from the foot track.
 We can definitely tell you that it will be the best journey of your life because of its truly amazing lifetime unforgettable experience.
-It goes without saying that the breathtaking views of Mount Everest, as well as other mountain peaks like Ama Dablam, Cholatse, Thamserku, and several more stunning peaks in the background, will make our walk to the Everest region an unforgettable experience of a lifetime.
+It goes without saying that the towering views of Mount Everest, as well as other mountain peaks like Ama Dablam, Cholatse, Thamserku, and several more beautiful peaks in the background, will make our walk to the Everest region an unforgettable experience of a lifetime.

 The Everest Base Camp Trekking path is made even more beautiful by the scenic villages, clean lakes, waterfalls, suspension bridges, prayer flags, monasteries, and other natural features.
 We instantly feel refreshed as we notice the beautiful surroundings after having been exhausted for hours after traveling down such an undiscovered path.